The link between cherries and national identity was clear in 1930s Japan but the symbol was misused. Read by Hattie Morahan.

-Collingwood Ingram, known as 'Cherry' after his defining life's work, was born in 1880 and lived to a hundred years old, witnessing a fraught century of conflict and change.
+Collingwood Ingram, known as 'Cherry' after his defining life's work, was born in 1880 and lived to 100, witnessing a fraught century of conflict and change.

 Written and translated by Naoko Abe